 Scorpion Bite Symptoms

 Serious scorpion sting symptoms should any develop, typically appear within an hour.
 At this point, venom could have spread to areas far from the wound.
 Indications of this include labored breathing, muscle spasms, drooling, sweating, vomiting, and excitability.
 Increases in blood pressure and heart rate with an irregular beat are also signs of a serious, potentially life-threatening reaction.
 Most of those who have died experienced heart or respiratory failure within hours.
+It should be noted, however, that it has been nearly 50 years since a death from a scorpion sting was reported in the United States.

 Some individuals may also be allergic to scorpions, as others are allergic to bee or wasp stings.
 In this instance, an encounter could easily prove fatal.
 Severe allergic reactions could cause anaphylaxis, a quickly developing and deadly condition.
 Indicators of a serious allergy also include nausea and vomiting, breathing difficulties, and hives.